pump-io/pump.io/README.md

 * *spamhost* Host running activityspam software to use to test updates for spam.
 * *spamclientid* oauth pair for spam server.
 * *spamclientsecret* oauth pair for spam server.
+* *disableRegistration* default false.
+Disables registering new users on the site through the Web or the API.

 ## Bugs